 Sammy’s Place also recognizes the extreme need within the Oregon coastal communities for affordable housing, independent living opportunities, and community-based employment choices.
 The Sammy’s Place team is working towards providing alternative and innovative options within the community so everyone is supported to be included and has the opportunity to live a full and self-determined life in which they choose.

-In 2018, after initial strategic planning and fundraising, Sammy’s Place acquired a 3-acre parcel in Nehalem from Tillamook County to tackle the local housing crisis.
+In 2018, after initial strategic planning and fundraising, which identified housing and unified programs as our top focus, Sammy’s Place acquired a 3-acre parcel in Nehalem from Tillamook County to tackle the local housing crisis.
 In partnership with the Oregon Dept. of Environmental Quality, a massive cleanup was completed in Fall 2020 with the support of Oregon Orphan Funds.
 Removed from the site were three automobiles, one R.V., one large travel-trailer, one tractor, one work-trailer, one small boat, 9 tons of scrap metal, buckets of ammunition, and a dilapidated house that stood uninhabited for 10 years.
 We invite partners that want to be involved in this cutting-edge vision of embracing the natural world with a mixed-co-housing model that invites those who experience disability to live along-side those without.